kcobb/CnCGenMultiMonFix/README.md

 Command &amp; Conquer: Generals – Zero Hour (MultiMonitor Lock)
 =========================

-When running C&C with a dual monitor setup.
+When running `Command & Conquer: Generals - Zero Hour` with a dual monitor setup.
 The mouse will not lock to the game window.

 This is a quick console app i wrote in C++ 2013 to solve.